 These side effects are temporary and start disappearing within a few days after the treatment.
 Proper follow-up care and careful compliance with doctor’s instructions can help you control the intensity of these side effects quite effectively.
 A well-balanced diet can help you fight the side effects of lung cancer.

 What can you expect after Lung Cancer Treatment?

-Life is going to change after lung cancer.
+Follow-up care is one thing you would have to go for, once you are done with your lung cancer treatment.
+This will ensure there are no recurrences or secondary cancers.
+This will also help you manage any long-term or delayed side effects efficiently.
+Life is going to change after getting diagnosed with lung cancer.
 For all you may know, it may not even be possible to get completely cured of lung cancer.
 The lung cancer treatment may utmost help you relieve your symptoms and control the growth of those cancer cells.
 However, with the right mentality, proper medication and a few lifestyle changes you can have a better quality of life.